Richard Owens (American football): Coaching career

 Following his playing career in the NFL, Owens joined Bobby Petrino's staff at the University of Arkansas prior to the 2010 season.
 Owens had previously played for Petrino while at Louisville.
 He spent two years as a graduate assistant working with the tight ends.

 In 2012, Owens was hired by Garrick McGee to serve as tight ends coach at the University of Alabama at Birmingham.
 After one season, Owens was promoted to offensive coordinator and wide receivers coach.
 In 2014, he reverted to tight ends coach for one season.

 In 2015, Owens was hired by the University of South Alabama as the tight ends coach before being promoted to offensive line coach for 2016 and 2017.

 In 2018, Owens was hired by University of Louisville as the tight ends coach.

 Following one season with Louisville, Owens rejoined UAB as the offensive line coach in 2019.
 He maintained the position for three years.

 In 2022, Owens was hired by Georgia Southern University as the offensive line coach and run game coordinator.

 In 2023, Owens began his second stint with Louisville as the offensive line coach.

+In 2026, Owens was hired by University of Alabama as the tight ends coach.